-Conversions --- Import other applications including Microsoft PowerPoint.
+Conversions - Import other applications including Microsoft PowerPoint.

-Customise the look of your slide show using any of the professionally designed, preformatted backgrounds and layouts in any slide show.
+Customisable backgrounds and layouts - Customise the look of your slide show using any of the professionally designed, preformatted backgrounds and layouts in any slide show.
 Create your own with your company's logo.